If your doctor or dentist says you need an X-ray, it’s time for your bones to smile for the camera.

 What an X-ray Doesn’t Show

-X-rays are great to check for broken bones or rotting teeth, but other imaging tests are better if you have muscle or tendon injuries.
+X-rays are great to check for broken bones or rotting teeth, but other imaging tests are better if you have something happening with the soft tissue parts of your body such as the kidneys, intestines or your brain.

 Your doctor may order an MRI instead of an X-ray to diagnose injuries like a ligament tear in your knee or torn rotator cuff in your shoulder.
 MRIs can also show tiny fractures or bone bruises, which may not appear on an X-ray, and it is often used to diagnose a broken hip.
 And MRIs are a good tool to see spine injuries, as doctors can see both the bones in your spine and spinal cord.